Can Alcohol Abuse Cause Anemia?

 Medical History and Physical Examination

 The healthcare provider will inquire about alcohol consumption patterns, duration, and other relevant medical history.
-A physical examination may reveal signs of anemia, such as pallor, rapid heart rate, or abnormal heart sounds.
+A physical examination reveals signs of anemia, such as pallor, rapid heart rate, or abnormal heart sounds.

 Bone Marrow Examination

-In some cases, a bone marrow examination may be necessary to evaluate the function and structure of the bone marrow.
+In some cases, a bone marrow examination is necessary to evaluate the function and structure of the bone marrow.
 This procedure involves extracting a small sample of bone marrow from the hipbone or sternum for laboratory analysis.

 Blood Tests